 - fire preparation's for Council reserves

 - reviewing Emergency Management and Fire Management Plans

 The Wyndham Municipal Fire Management Plan was endorsed by the Wyndham Fire Management Planning Committee.

 Councils roadside management plan is implemented to assist in halting the spread of fire across the City of Wyndham.
 One action Council implements to assist in halting the spread of fire and to ensure the long term viability of our natural resources is to conduct roadside burns with the assistance of local CFA brigades.

-Wyndham City, in conjunction with Wyndham Vale CFA and Little River CFA, earlier this year undertook a Controlled Burn Program within some of the open space reserves along Lollypop Creek and Little River.
+Wyndham City, in conjunction with Wyndham Vale CFA and Little River CFA, undertook a Controlled Burn Program within some of the open space reserves along Lollypop Creek and Little River.

 What Wyndham City does in an emergency